verbb/prism/README.md

 ### Themes

 Themes are configurable using the dropdown select menu.
-To customize what themes appear in the select menu, the plugin config file must be edited.
-Copy the `prismsyntaxhighlighter.example.php` file to `config/prismsyntaxhighlighter.php` and open it up.
+To customize which themes appear in the select menu, the plugin config file must be edited.
+Copy the `vendor/thejoshsmith/craft-prism-syntax-highlighter/src/config/prismsyntaxhighlighter.example.php` file to `config/prismsyntaxhighlighter.php` and open it up.

 1. Edit the `themes` array key
 2. Setting the array to `['*']` will load all default themes